krishKM/Modern-UI-Components-for-VBA/README.md

 Copyright © 2018 Krish

-You are free to use the dll for non-commercial purposes only.
+You are free to use the dll for non-commercial purposes.
+Commercial users, you can use the dll with one condition, please let us know who you are.
+We are very happy to have your/company name in out clients list.

 Would appreciate your credits and links to my GitHub page.